Remember Where It All Began…

 All members of the adoption triad will remember this day vividly and with deep emotion.

 Sadly, it is sometimes necessary to point out and remind adoptive parents, or parents-in-waiting that these children find their adoptive parents after a long and often difficult journey suffered by their birth mothers.
 We must never forget this very important woman who, by strength of character, or difficulty in circumstances, or both, opted to give the gift of a child to those who could not have one.
-For this reason alone they deserve respect, recognition, consideration, thoughtfulness and kindness, from those who benefit from their adoption decision.
+For this reason alone they deserve respect, recognition, consideration, thoughtfulness and kindness, from those who benefit from their adoption decision, especially on National Birth Mother’s Day.

 Letters and pictures, at the very least, are not much to ask and often provide your birth mother with hope and encouragement about the decision she made.
 When she sees a happy and healthy picture of her birth child, she has confirmation that her adoption decision was the right one.